 The Brandeis Health Center does not routinely provide notes for students who miss class due to injury or illness.

 Students with serious medical conditions that last longer than a few days or who are hospitalized will need to contact the Office of Academic Affairs (781-736-3470) for advice on managing their academic obligations and their health conditions.
 In these serious situations, Academic Affairs can facilitate communication and medical accommodations.
 The Health Center, with written consent from the student, can validate conditions and care plans as needed.

-Students will need to bring their insurance cards with them when they access services and let us know if there are changes in your insurance status during the year.
+Students with private insurance will need to upload their insurance card to the patient portal prior to their first visit to the Health Center.
 Students with the School Health Plan do not need to bring their card with them as we have that insurance information already.
 There will not be a co-pay charge collected at the visit, as it is covered by your student fees.

-No. Information is not shared with anyone — staff, faculty, family or friends — if you are over 18 years of age, without your permission.
+No. Information is not shared with anyone — staff, faculty, family or friends — if you are over 18 years old without your permission.
 Massachusetts law protects medical information regarding sexual health for students under 18, as well.

 The BCC submits insurance claims for all services rendered.
-Students simply present their health insurance cards at every appointment, just as they do when accessing care at home.
+Students who do not have the Student Health Plan should upload their insurance card to the patient portal.
 All on-campus counseling services are provided with no out-of-pocket or direct costs passed along to students.